-- Best Mass-Market Project - This category is for projects that serve consumers in activities in which the end-user is a member of the public going about their daily lives.
+Best Mass-Market Project - This category is for projects that serve consumers in activities in which the end-user is a member of the public going about their daily lives.
 We suggest this category for companies focused on retail, media & entertainment, telecommunications services, tourism, transport and automotive.
 Projects should demonstrate improvements to internal operations and/or result in improved products and/or service delivery to corporate or retail customers.

 One project from among the category winners will be selected as Australian Technology Project of the Year.

 Who judges the Benchmark Awards?

 Finalists in each category are chosen by iTnews’ award-winning editorial team and expert advisors.
-The Project of the Year is decided by a panel of external judges, working with the iTnews team.
-Event sponsors including KPMG have no involvement whatsoever in the judging process, soliciting entries or writing entries.
-Category finalists are revealed to sponsors before the event, but category winners are not known to anyone outside iTnews' publisher nextmedia, and judges, before the awards night.
+Event sponsors including KPMG have no involvement whatsoever in the judging process.
+Category finalists are revealed to sponsors before the event, but category winners are not known to anyone outside iTnews' publisher nextmedia, and judges, before the winners are announced.

-The finalists will be selected on the following criteria:
+The finalists are selected on the following criteria:

 - The strength of the business case for the project.